Benjamin-Chauvet/Booking_Hotels_Ranking/README.md

 | GradientBoostingRegressor()      |              |               |                     |            |                |
 | AdaBoostRegressor()              |              |               |                     |            |                |

-As we implemented boosting regressors lately, our best model was the random forest one.
+As we implemented boosting regressors lately, our best model was the random forest one with **96.7%** mean accuracy on cross-validation data.

 ## Conclusion